 During the Chinese New Year gathering as featured in the Yee Sang blog, I learned how to make Hokkien Mee from Jessica, the host of the gathering.
 Hokkien Mee is a very much missed noodle dish from Malaysia.
 Jessica made some very nice Hokkien Mee and she always gets requests from this group of Malaysian/Singaporean friends to make this dish during our gatherings.

 Hokkien Mee is a noodle dish made from thick yellow noodles and fried in pork fat and dark soy sauce.
 The fried pork fat gives the crunch to this dish and you simple cant find any restaurants in Vancouver which will cook this dish the authentic way.
-I guess the reason is Vancourites are very health conscious.
+I guess the reason is Vancouverites are very health conscious.

 Ingredients